yannickRadji/drugs/doc/product/docs/index.md

-# Data Engineering
+# Data Engineering & SQL

-Spark application building relations between drugs, scientific publications, pubmed, journals and clinical trials.
+This page deal about the data engineering project consisting of a Spark & Python application building relations between drugs, scientific publications, pubmed, journals and clinical trials.

+For SQL queries part you'll find more details in the [dedicated page](/sql).

 ----